Refinitiv/Real-Time-SDK/Cpp-C/Eta/README.md

-# Elektron Transport API (ETA) C Edition
+# Enterprise Transport API (ETA) C Edition

-This is the **Elektron Transport API (ETA)**, the high performance, low latency, foundation of the Elektron SDK.
+This is the **Enterprise Transport API (ETA)**, the high performance, low latency, foundation of the Refinitiv Real-Time SDK.
 This product allows applications to achieve the highest throughput, lowest latency, low memory utilization, and low CPU utilization when publishing or consuming content.
-All OMM content and domain models are available through the Elektron Transport API.
+All OMM content and domain models are available through the Enterprise Transport API.

-The Transport API is the re-branding of the Ultra Performance API (UPA), which is used by the Thomson Reuters Enterprise Platform for Real Time and Elektron for the optimal distribution of OMM/RWF data.
+The Transport API is the re-branding of the Ultra Performance API (UPA), which is used by the Refinitiv Real-Time Distribution System and Refinitiv Real-Time for the optimal distribution of OMM/RWF data.
 All interfaces in ETA are the same as their corresponding interfaces in UPA (same name, same parameter sets) and the transport and codec are fully wire compatible.

 ETA contains open source components.
 The transport, decoder and encoder components are open source.
 The reliable multicast transport and VA cache component are closed source.

 This repository depends on a binary pack consisting of closed source dependent libraries.
-The BinaryPack is available in the [release section on GitHub](https://github.com/Refinitiv/Elektron-SDK/releases) and is auto pulled by ESDK build via CMake.
+The BinaryPack is available in the [release section on GitHub](https://github.com/Refinitiv/Real-Time-SDK/releases) and is auto pulled by RTSDK build via CMake.

-This release provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Refinitiv transport implementations to connect to Enterprise Platform, Elektron, and the Data Feed Direct products.
+This release provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Refinitiv transport implementations to connect to Refinitiv Real-Time Distribution System, Refinitiv Real-Time, and Refinitiv Data Feed Direct products.

 Copyright (C) 2019-2020 Refinitiv.
 All rights reserved.